ICBP Phase 2 Research

 The ICBP Programme Management team at Cancer Research UK are now conducting research to explore how differences in treatment guidelines, and to what extent they are implemented effectively, could be impacting differences in survival across ICBP jurisdictions.

 During Phase 1 research, it became evident that there may be more subtle differences impacting on cancer survival outcomes regardless of the ICBP partner jurisdictions being otherwise broadly comparable.
 One element contributing to these subtle differences is the structure of health care systems across the jurisdictions.
-This research is led by Dr Ellen Nolte at The London School of Hygiene and Tropical Medicine and is focusing on:
+This research is led by Dr Ellen Nolte at The London School of Hygiene and Tropical Medicine and focuses on:

 - Identifying features of health systems that might explain observed international differences in cancer survival